 It’s not uncommon for a seasoned bookkeeper to switch careers and work in accounting or another field.
 Bookkeepers tend to gain an excellent understanding of how a business works because they work directly with raw data.

 Difference Between Bookkeeper and Accountant

-One way to think about it is that bookkeepers lay the groundwork for accountants to analyse and prepare financial statements.
-Bookkeepers use software to assist with the recording of transactions.
-Generally, they use built-in data processing tools to help in the preparation of the financial statements and preset transaction classification to improve transaction recording efficiency.
+Bookkeepers, in one sense, set the basis for accountants to analyze and prepare financial accounts.
+To aid in the recording of transactions, bookkeepers employ software.
+They typically use built-in data processing capabilities to aid in the preparation of financial statements, as well as preset transaction classification to increase transaction recording efficiency.